edidiongakpan4-lang/EdidiongAkpan/README.md

 ## Connect With Me

 I am open to collaborations on **data analytics projects**, **banking domain datasets**, and **open-source financial data tools**.
-If you are in the EU financial services space — especially Luxembourg — I would love to connect.
+If you are in the financial services and fintech space I would love to connect.

 📧 **EdidiongAkpan4@gmail.com**
 🔗 **[LinkedIn](https://www.linkedin.com/in/YOUR-LINKEDIN-URL)**